dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

     </div>
     ```

-    > By default, only 3 hard-coded resolutions (3840 x 2160, 1920 x 1080, 1280 x 720), are populated as options.
+    > By default, only 3 hard-coded resolutions (1920 x 1080, 1280 x 720, 640 x 480), are populated as options.
 You can show a customized set of options by hardcoding them.

     ```html
     <select class="dce-sel-resolution">